Motions

 Gender bias in remuneration

-Drs.
-Leisha Hawker and Robyn MacQuarrie submitted a motion asking DNS to conduct a comprehensive review to identify and address structural gender-based bias in fee codes and physician remuneration.
-The motion recommends DNS conduct a comprehensive gender-based analysis of fee codes, remuneration methods and pay relativity to identify gender disparities and develop a plan to promote fair and equitable compensation for all physicians.
-Meaningful change to address this systemic inequity will benefit women in medicine, the medical profession and the care of Nova Scotian women.
-Learn more
+The member motion was approved that asks DNS to conduct a comprehensive gender-based analysis of fee codes, remuneration methods and pay relativity to identify gender disparities and develop a plan to promote fair and equitable compensation for all physicians.

 Implementation of motions